gbmhunter/blog/content/programming/languages/assembly.md

     len equ $ - msg        ; Calculate the length of the string (note, this does not store anything in memory)
 ```

-Running the above code should print "Hello, world!" to stdout.
+Running the above code should print `Hello, world!` to stdout.
 But your program might then just seg fault.
 This is because we have not exited cleanly.
-To do this, we can make another sys call, this time to sys_exit (0x01).
+To do this, we can make another sys call, this time to `sys_exit` (`0x01`).

 ```asm
 section .text